 Shirley’s career in law enforcement began in 1993 at the Santa Monica Police Department.
 After 26 years, he hung up his uniform and retired.
 Only a year later, Shirley saw an opportunity to create change and returned to public service after nationwide protests over social justice and police reform.

 According to AP News, Bellevue is Washington’s fifth-most populous city with about 150,000 residents and counting.
-Hear more about Shirley's plans to respond to growth, the elements of a safe downtown and a sneak peek into his Downtown Talks Breakfast Series presentation on May 24 at Bellevue Club.
+Hear more about Shirley's plans to respond to growth and the elements of a safe downtown.

 1. BDA: What inspired you to pursue a career in criminal justice?